Skip over main navigation

 3. Home visits

 This stage must be completed within four months after the receipt of the wish to proceed form and involves intensive training and a home study assessment.
-Your allocated assessing adoption worker will draw up a stage two plan around the assessment to ensure the visits take place at a time to suit you and you are fully prepared for each session.
+Your allocated assessing adoption social worker will draw up a Stage Two Plan around the assessment to ensure the visits take place at a time to suit you and you are fully prepared for each session.
 They will then arrange a date and time that is convenient for you to visit you in your home and complete the assessment report.

-The stage two intensive training provided during stage two is held over one weekend at ARC Adoption’s office.
+Our Stage Two intensive training course is held over one weekend at ARC Adoption’s office, whilst you are in Stage Two.

 The assessment work undertaken during this part of the process is documented on a Prospective Adopters Report (PAR) written by your adoption social worker.